Mr. Freedom, William Klein’s 1968 political satire, is a strange one.

 It turns out that Mr. Freedom works for Freedom, Inc. His boss is Dr. Freedom (played by Donald Pleasance) who communicates with Mr. Freedom via a flickering TV screen.
 Dr. Freedom is concerned that France is on the verge of turning communist and he sends Mr. Freedom to Paris in order to “win the hearts and minds” of the French.

 William Klein, himself, was an American expatriate who lived in France and is best known for being both a fashion photographer and a documentarian.
 His view of America is epitomized by the sight of Mr. Freedom (wearing a gigantic cowboy hat) wandering around Paris and assaulting random tourists.
 With the help of a prostitute played by Delphine Seyrig, Mr. Freedom attempts to rally the French to the side of freedom and to defeat the schemes of Red China Man.
-When the French don’t prove enthusiastic enough, Mr. Freedom responds by making plan
+When the French don’t prove enthusiastic enough, Mr. Freedom responds by making plans to blow the country up.

 Unlike a lot of left-wing films, which celebrate the American establishment by pretending to attack it, Mr. Freedom is sincere in its politics.
 It’s obvious that William Klein set out to make the most anti-American film that he could and he succeeded.
 Mr. Freedom is an irredeemable character.
 When the film begins, Mr. Freedom is quickly established as being an idiot and, at the end of the film, he has somehow become an even bigger idiot.
 Perhaps not surprisingly, a lot of people over at the imdb have compared Mr. Freedom’s quest to conquer France to America’s current policy towards the Middle East.